chainstack/docs/docs/blockchains/multichain.md

 Another reason cited for its compatibility with Bitcoin Core is the ready availability of the rich ecosystem of tools.

 A node in Bitcoin Core, or any other protocol, is only one part of the big picture.
 Wallets, key management solutions, and libraries for decoding, signing, and encryption of messages play a very important part in working with the protocol.
 By leveraging Bitcoin Core’s rich set of freely available tools, MultiChain can extend them to its own user base on a permissioned network.
-Further MultiChain adds value by making the entire process of working with the protocol, which traditionally can be quite cryptic, simple and fast.
+Further, MultiChain adds value by making the entire process of working with the protocol, which traditionally can be quite cryptic, simple and fast.

 ## Features